LongBu/AWS-MLS-C01-Study-Guide/README.md

   * ﻿﻿It does all the trial & error for you
   * ﻿﻿More broadly this is called AutoML
   * Can add in human guidance
-  * ﻿﻿With or without code in SageMaker Studio or AWS SDK's
+  * ﻿﻿With or without code in SageMaker Studio or AWS SDKs
   * ﻿﻿Problem types:
     * ﻿﻿Binary classification
     * ﻿﻿Multiclass classification